-The number and purpose of each equity that the Company owns, etc. are as described in the Annual Securities Report for the thirty-sixth term.
+The number and purpose of each equity that the Company owns, etc. are as described in the Annual Securities Report.

 [Principle 1.7: Transactions among Associated Interested Parties]

 The procedures for transactions among associated interested parties are as described in "Chapter 3.
 2. (7) Transactions among Associated Interested Parties" in the JT Corporate Governance Policy.